bgus/tutorial_lindhard/README.md

 # Lindhard Reponse Function
+## General remarks about the Lindhard Reponse Function
 Tutorial on the LIndhard Response Function - Siesta[5.2]

 The Lindhard Response Function in SIESTA is implemented under two approximations: plane-wave basis sets and static limit.